-Chlamydia is a sexually transmitted disease that affects more people than one thinks.
-To date, there is an estimate that one out of ten of young people who are sexually active acquire this sexually transmitted disease in the United Kingdom alone.
-In 2012, more than 200,000 individuals have acquired positive results for Chlamydia and the more alarming part of this is that about 64% of these tested population were under the age of 25.
+Chlamydia is more common than you think.
+It is a sexually transmitted disease that affects more people than one thinks.
+To date, there is an estimate that one out of ten of young people who are sexually active acquire this disease in the United Kingdom alone.
+In 2012, more than 200,000 individuals have acquired positive results and the more alarming part of this is that about 64% of these tested population were under the age of 25.

-The positive side of this however, is that this disease is essentially easy to treat and cure.
-A simple and readily available antibiotic treatment is all that is needed.
-The downside though is that the symptoms are not that obvious and because of this, not many are able to seek treatment immediately.
-And when left untreated for a long period of time, this sexually transmitted disease can render a person infertile.
+The positive side of this however, is that this disease is essentially easy to treat andcure.
+A simple and readily available antibiotic is all that is needed.
+The downside though is that the symptoms are not that obvious and because of this, not many are able to seek help immediately.
+And when left untreated for a long period of time, this STD can render a person infertile.

 The Chlamydia Trachomatis bacteria is usually found in the vaginal or semen fluids of infected women and men.
 When an infected individual has sexual intercourse with another, be it through anal, oral or vaginal sex, and does not use of protection, this bacteria is more likely to be passed on.
 Even a pregnant woman can pass on the bacteria to her child when she gives birth.
-It is easy to contract, and all it takes is having unprotected sexual intercourse with a partner who has it.
-For this reason, it is very important to make use of protection such as condoms at all times.
-The upside of this bacteria is that it cannot be contracted if a person merely swims in a pool or sits on a toilet seat that a person with Chlamydia has used.
+Easy to contract, and all it takes is having unprotected sexual intercourse with a partner who has it.
+For this reason, you will find it very important to make use of protection such as condoms at all times.
+The upside of this bacteria is that it cannot be contracted if a person merely swims in a pool or sits on a toilet seat that an infected person has used.

-A large percentage of people infected with this sexually transmitted disease do not usually experience having any form of symptoms.
+A large percentage of people infected with this STD do not usually experience having any form of symptoms.
 About 75% women and 50% men who have this disease do not initially know that they have contracted it.
-That is why it is highly imperative that people, particularly those who are sexually active and would usually refrain from using protections such as condoms, to at least learn about its symptoms.
+That is why people, particularly those who are sexually active and would usually refrain from using protections such as condoms, to at least learn about its symptoms.